 Travelling to the hospital

-The International and Private Patients Service at Great Ormond Street Hospital for Children is in the centre of London, close to the West End and City of London.
+International and Private Care at Great Ormond Street Hospital for Children is in the centre of London, close to the West End and City of London.

 You may wish to discuss with your sponsor if they provide any transport arrangements for you.
 If you are making your own way to the hospital, we advise families to use public transport if you can.
 We are close to several mainline and underground stations and local bus routes.